-Whether you require ozone for disinfecting air or water or want to use the remarkable properties of ozonated water to rinse fresh food ( to extend shelf life) or to sanitise surface areas or if you want to deodorise a hotel room to remove smoke, we can provide an ozone solution for you.
+Whether you require an ozone generator for disinfecting air or water or want to use the remarkable properties of ozonated water to rinse fresh food ( to extend shelf life) or to sanitise surface areas or if you want to deodorise a hotel room to remove smoke, we can provide an ozone solution for you.

 AIR PURIFICATION – AIRZONE